betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipProgramFAQ.md

 ###  Is co-authorship allowed for applications to the BSSw Fellowship Program or you expect proposals to have solitary authors?

-While we recognize that lots of important work is takes place as collaborative partnerships, the BSSw Fellowship Program is limited to individual applicants.
+While we recognize that lots of important work takes place as collaborative partnerships, the BSSw Fellowship Program is limited to individual applicants.

 ## Other questions?
 If you have additional questions, please contact us via email to [info@bssw.io](mailto:info@bssw.io).